tum-vision/dvo/README.md

 The following publications describe the approach:

+ *   **Robust Odometry Estimation for RGB-D Cameras** (C. Kerl, J. Sturm, D. Cremers), In Proc. of the IEEE Int.
+Conf. on Robotics and Automation (ICRA), 2013
  *   **Real-Time Visual Odometry from Dense RGB-D Images** (F. Steinbruecker, J. Sturm, D. Cremers), In Workshop on Live Dense Reconstruction with Moving Cameras at the Intl.
 Conf. on Computer Vision (ICCV), 2011.

 ## License